Management and Security powered by Landesk

 To set up a log file monitoring rule

-- Click Tools > Configuration > Alerting.
+- In the core server console, click Tools > Configuration > Agent Settings > Alerting.

 - Under Alert rulesets, select the ruleset you want to edit, then click Edit on the toolbar.